Section 1202 – Everything businesses should know

 Benefits of QSBS

-Investors owning QSBS are eligible for a 100% capital gains tax deduction up to the greater of $ 10 million or ten times the initial share price paid.
-To qualify for the 100% exclusion, the Investor must have acquired the QSBS on or after September 28, 2010.
+Investors owning QSBS are eligible for a 100% capital gains tax deduction up to the greater of $15 million or ten times the initial share price paid.
+To qualify for the 100% exclusion, the Investor must hold the QSBS investment for at least 5 years.
 Three Main Advantages QSBS Offers Closely Held Business Investors and Owners of Qualifying Businesses are:

 - Exemption for up to 100% of capital gains taxes paid when a small firm is sold